AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 <img src="https://andrewaltimit.github.io/Documentation/images/play-btn-fill.svg" class="icon"> Video: <b><i>Transformers Explained: Attention is all you need</i></b></a>
 </p>
 </center>

+3. Scaled Dot-Product Attention: For each input token, the similarity between its Query vector and the Key vectors of all other tokens in the sequence is computed using dot products.
+These similarities are then scaled by a factor (usually the square root of the dimension of the Key vector) to prevent large dot products from dominating the softmax function that follows.

+4. Softmax normalization: The scaled similarity scores are passed through a softmax function, which normalizes them into a probability distribution.
+This results in a set of attention weights that sum to one, representing the relative importance of each token in the input sequence concerning the current token.

+5. Weighted sum: The attention weights are then used to compute a weighted sum of the Value vectors corresponding to each token in the sequence.
+This weighted sum is the output of the self-attention mechanism for the current token, and it represents the attended context for that token.

+6. Multi-head attention: To capture different aspects of the relationships between tokens, the Transformer uses multiple parallel self-attention mechanisms called "heads."
+Each head computes its self-attention independently, and their outputs are concatenated and linearly transformed to form the final output of the multi-head attention layer.

+The self-attention mechanism allows the Transformer to effectively model long-range dependencies and complex relationships between tokens in a sequence.
+This has led to significant improvements in various natural language processing tasks, including machine translation, text summarization, and question-answering.

 ### BERT: Bidirectional Encoder Representations from Transformers